Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 - Popping sounds when talking or chewing

-In most cases, fixing the TMJ disorder will eliminate tinnitus.
+In most cases, treating the TMJ disorder may eliminate tinnitus.

 3. Labyrinthine “Concussion”